 Are you a new Marvel Unlimited user trying to figure out what you can actually do with the service?
-Are you thinking about dropping your hard-earned money on a subscription, but you want to know what to expect?
-Fear not, we have you covered!
+Or maybe you're thinking about subscribing to Marvel Unlimited and want to make sure it's going to be worth your hard-earned money?

 1. Smart Panel View

 Smart Panels are the feature that makes reading digital comics a pleasant experience.
 Without them, you'd be either trying to read a full page on your smartphone's screen or trying to manually zoom in and move to each panel.

 With Marvel Unlimited's Smart Panel feature, it'll automatically move from panel to panel while zooming on the right places to make sure you can read all of the text and take in each of the pictures easily.

 Unless you have a huge screen to read on, this feature is more or less mandatory—and Marvel did a great job making it work.

 One issue I have with Smart Panels is that feeling when you first turn the page and see a quick glimpse of what's to come, as it jumps right to the first panel when you go to a new page.

 Thankfully, there's a feature that'll show the full page either when you first get to it or when you're about to go to the next page.
 This lets you drink in the whole page in the same way you would with a physical comic book.

 Plus, it lets you know when you've actually moved to a new page, which is nice.

 Marvel Unlimited is daunting.
 The service features more than 25,000 issues spanning a vast amount of characters and events.
 Knowing where to get started is hard.